-In 2004, the 2003 Long-Term Plan was revised to include the addition of approximately 18,000 acres of STAs on Compartments B and C in the EAA.
-In 2006, the plan was revised further to include the ACME Basin B Discharge project, and the C-9 and C-11W Impoundment projects.
-Including these revisions, the Long-Term Plan's revised cost for the initial 13-year phase is approximately \$1.0 billion.
-This cost includes STA enhancements construction, STA expansion projects, STA operations and maintenance, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
-This cost estimate does not include the payment of debt service associated with the Long-Term Plan Acceler8 projects (EAA STAs on Compartments B and C, ACME Basin B, and the C-9 and C-11W basins) or the costs associated with other EFA-related activities.
+Including the latest revisions, the Long-Term Plan's revised initial 13-year phase will cost approximately \$1.6 billion.
+This cost includes construction of Compartments B and C buildouts, STA enhancements construction, STA expansion projects, STA O&M, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
+This cost estimate includes the payment of debt service associated with the expansion and buildouts of Compartments B and C, but does not include the costs associated with other EFA-related activities.

-In FY2006, a total of \$86.3 million (unaudited) was expended for work associated with the District's Everglades Program.
-Of this amount, \$41.1 million was for work related to implementing the Long-Term Plan.
-This excludes any outstanding commitments/encumbrances at September 30, 2006 that will roll forward into FY2007.
-O&M accounts for \$12.7 million, or 30.9 percent of the Long-Term Plan expenditure amount.
-Construction expenditures associated with the Long-Term Plan Acceler8 projects, financed through the issuance of Certificates of Participation (COPs), totaled \$23.4 million.
-The remaining \$9.1 million was spent on completion of the remaining Everglades Construction Project components (\$0.8 million), and for other EFA-related components such as monitoring, assessment, research, and evaluation in the Everglades Protection Area (\$8.3 million).
+In FY2008, a total of \$74.4 million (unaudited) was expended for work associated with the District's Everglades Program.
+Of this amount, \$46.6 million was for work related to implementing the Long-Term Plan with the exception of construction costs associated with the expansion of Compartments B and C. O&M accounted for \$12.3 million.
+Construction expenditures associated with the expansion of Compartments B and C (financed through the issuance Certificates of Participation (COPs) totaled \$0.9 million.
+Debt service payments related to the issuance of the first COPs for Compartments B and C was \$4.2 million.
+The remaining \$10.4 million was spent on other EFA-related components such as monitoring, assessment, research, and evaluation in the EPA.
+All of these FY2008 amounts exclude any outstanding commitments/encumbrances at September 30, 2008, that will roll forward into FY2009.